French actor and heartthrob Alain Delon dies at 88

 With his handsome looks and tender manner, the prolific actor was able to combine toughness with an appealing, vulnerable quality that made him one of France’s memorable leading men.

-Delon was also a producer, appeared in plays and, in later years, in television movies.
+Delon was also a producer.
+He also appeared in plays, and in later years, in television movies.

+French President Emmanuel Macron paid tribute on X to “a French monument."

+“Alain Delon has played legendary roles and made the world dream,” he wrote.
+“Melancholic, popular, secretive, he was more than a star.”

-His children announced the death on Sunday in a statement to French national news agency Agence France-Presse, a common practice in France.
+Delon's children announced the death on Sunday in a statement to the French national news agency Agence France-Presse, a common practice in France.
 Tributes to Delon immediately started pouring in on social platforms, and all leading French media switched to full-fledged coverage of his rich career.

+Earlier this year, his son Anthony had said his father had been diagnosed with B-cell lymphoma, a type of cancer.

+Over the past year, Delon's fragile health condition had been at the heart of a family dispute over his care that gave rise to bitter exchanges through the media among his three children.

 At the prime of his career, in the 1960s and 1970s, Delon was sought out by some of the world’s top directors, from Luchino Visconti to Joseph Losey.

 In his later years, Delon grew disillusioned with the movie industry, saying that money had killed the dream.
-“Money, commerce and television have wrecked the dream machine,” he wrote in a 2003 edition of newsweekly Le Nouvel Observateur.
+“Money, commerce and television have wrecked the dream machine,” he wrote in a 2003 edition of the newsweekly, Le Nouvel Observateur.
 “My cinema is dead.
 And me, too.”

 But he continued to work frequently, appearing in several TV movies in his 70s.

-Note: This story has been corrected to delete reference to Delon appearing in “The Empty House” in 2022.